 Kindly send your application to email@example.com.

 Applications can be submitted in English or French and include the following documents:

-- A cover letter of about 2 pages including a summary of the project in 15-20 lines and explaining your profile, why you need financial support, and if you already have support from other institutions and for how much;
+- A cover letter (in PDF) of about 2 pages including a summary of the project in 15-20 lines and explaining your profile, why you need financial support, and if you already have support from other institutions and for how much;

 - About the grant: Grants offered usually range from 400 to 1,200 euros.
 They are not subject to taxes, and do not open rights to social security.
 They are awarded as contributions towards actual research costs and do not include stipends for applicants;

 - Conditions of support: It is mandatory to be registered and/or attached to a university or research unit as well as to mention other sources of funding;

 - Deliverables: Beneficiaries will be requested to provide a working paper or an academic article that might be published through IFRA after peer-review.
 They might also be offered the opportunity to present the results of their work in a seminar or conference;